-If a Member would like to subscribe or unsubscribe to your marketing emails within Kajabi:
+If a customer would like to subscribe or unsubscribe to your marketing emails within Kajabi:

 - They must first log into their account on your site.

-- Then, navigate to their Avatar in the top right corner to open their Member Menu.
+- Then, navigate to their Avatar in the top right corner to open the User Menu.

 - Select Settings.

 - Then, select or deselect the email settings to customize their email preferences:

-Learn more about how your Member's can update their email preferences.
+Learn more about how your customers can update their email preferences.

 Data Processing Addendum (DPA)

-As a Kajabi Hero, we value protecting your data and the data of your members.
+As a Kajabi Hero, we value protecting your data and the data of your customers.
 With our latest update to our Terms of Service and Data Processing Addendum, the Data Protection Addendum automatically applies to all Kajabi Heroes through your agreement with our Terms of Service and the use of the Kajabi platform and services.

 This means that when a Kajabi customer uses the services to process data, the Standard Contractual Clauses (SCCs) will apply.

 With our Data Processing Addendum, no additional action is required.
 However, you can review our Terms of Service and DPA, which you can find by clicking here.

-Kajabi's DPA automatically becomes part of your agreement with us effective September 27, 2021.
+Kajabi's DPA automatically becomes part of your agreement with us effective as of September 27, 2021.
 Click here to access Kajabi's Data Processing Addendum.

 Cookies and Privacy

-It is important to understand that cookies are a necessary part in website functionality as well as a source of privacy concern and a potential security risk if used maliciously or incorrectly represented on your site.
+It is important to understand that cookies are a necessary part of website functionality as well as a source of privacy concern and a potential security risk if used maliciously or if incorrectly represented on your site.

-Documenting and sharing the cookies used on your site is important for complying with various rules and regulations concerning the privacy of your users and for creating a transparent, trustworthy brand your contacts and site visitors can feel confident using.
+Documenting and sharing the cookies used on your site is important for complying with various rules and regulations concerning the privacy of your users and for creating a transparent, trustworthy brand your contacts and site visitors can feel confident about.

 It is important to note that in some regions such as the EEA (European Economic Area: EU, Norway, Iceland and Liechtenstein), Canada, and Australia, Cookie Consent is required prior to collecting data.
 You must provide an individual with the opportunity to opt-in, rather than an opt-out functionality.